Disgraceland (The Orwells album): Critical reception

 Disgraceland received mixed to positive reviews from critics.
 On Metacritic, it has been given a score of 60 out of 100 based on 12 reviews.
-Ryan Bray of Consequence of Sound gave the album a positive review, saying that The Orwells "own their brattiness", which "makes for a more-than-satisfying modern rock record that’s both carefully crafted and shot straight from the hip".
+Ryan Bray of Consequence of Sound gave the album a positive review, saying that The Orwells "own their brattiness", which "makes for a more-than-satisfying modern rock record that's both carefully crafted and shot straight from the hip".
 Gregory Heany of Allmusic awarded the album three and a half stars, saying to "not overthink [Disgraceland], because time spent pontificating about their age is time that could be better used for partying."
-Staurt Berman of Pitchfork had a more mixed review of the album, saying the Orwells are "fully aware they’re reinventing a wheel that’s been essentially worn down to the rim".
+Stuart Berman of Pitchfork had a more mixed review of the album, saying the Orwells are "fully aware they're reinventing a wheel that's been essentially worn down to the rim".
 Berman also noted the ambition that the album proceeds, saying that the band's "first major-label outing suggests that the Orwells clearly have loftier ambitions than cracking the Midwest garage circuit."
-Berman did praise the band's self-awareness, with "As he sings, “From the east and to the west, we ain’t the worst, we ain’t the best.”
+Berman did praise the band's self-awareness, with "As he sings, “From the east and to the west, we ain't the worst, we ain't the best.”
 By that measure, Disgraceland is truth in advertising."

 In a staff review, the Alternative Press described the album as "hilariously monotone".
 In their negative review, Alternative Press described the album as an album loaded with "crass lyrics" and "elementary rhymes".
 Alt Press gave the album one-half of a star out of five.
 Rhian Daly of NME was more receptive to the album, giving the album four out of five stars.
 Daly called the album a "party" and said that Disgraceland is a "rock 'n' roll joyride".